WHAT IS TAX DEBT?

 A Licensed Insolvency Trustee (LIT) is a federally regulated professional that provides advice and services to individuals and businesses in debt trouble.
 Meanwhile, a tax lawyer is someone that will represent you in court when fighting legal charges relating to taxes, such as tax evasion.
 A LIT is a much better option for getting out of debt as they are trained in these matters, providing a range of options and negotiating with creditors on your behalf.

+It can be difficult to know where to start when you decide to start managing your tax debt.
 When you need debt help in the Toronto area, contact Harris & Partners Inc. today and we will help you through the entire process.